 - Sweatproof headphones

-If your friends are unavailable to workout with you, don’t worry!
+If your friends are unavailable, don’t worry!
 There are plenty of like-minded cyclists in the TrainerRoad forum planning Group Workouts.
 The Group Workout Room Sharing thread is a good place to find others to workout with.

 Step 3: Complete the Ramp Test

 Once you have your plan and have decided how you will complete the workouts, it’s time to start getting faster.
-That means it’s time to assess your fitness.
+That means it’s time to assess your fitness to make sure the workouts are matched to your fitness level.
 Every block of your training plan begins with a Ramp Test.
 This test estimates your Functional Threshold Power, which is used to scale every workout to your abilities.

 For more cycling training knowledge, listen to Ask a Cycling Coach — the only podcast dedicated to making you a faster cyclist.
 New episodes are released weekly.